 When training in Lunds Aikidoklubb, you pay a member fee and a fee for participating in the training.

 Member fee is 200 SEK/year for adults and 100 SEK/year for children and youth.
-You pay the member fee in january, or as soon as you decide to start to train in our dojo.
+You pay the member fee in January, or as soon as you decide to start to train in our dojo.

 Payment should be made to Lunds Aikidoklubbs bank account BG 5861-6459.
 Don’t forget to mention your name and what you pay for!

 Lunds Aikidoklubb is a member of the Swedish Budo Federation and the Swedish Aikido Federation.
 Due to this membership, the club’s members are insured during practice.
 Aikidokas from other dojos are welcome to participate in the training but be sure to review your insurance situation before stepping on the mat.

 We also have classes for kids and youth ages 7-14.
 If you’re interested in youth and children’s classes, contact one of our trainers: